UK visa Schemes for Ukrainian Refugees

 - Under humanitarian protection

-Although we (sorry to say) refer to ‘refugees’ throughout this website to describe the fact that you are fleeing a war and seeking refuge, and you’ll be referred to like this almost everywhere, you are here under some kind of temporary protection only.
+Although we (sorry to say) refer to ‘refugees’ throughout this website to describe the fact that you are fleeing a war and seeking refuge, and you’ll be referred to like this almost everywhere, you are here under a special ‘Ukraine Visa scheme’ status.
 Bear this in mind when trying to fill in forms that were designed for other kinds of refugees, and haven’t been properly updated for the Ukrainian situation.

 UK Visas and Immigration Ukraine Helpline

-To speak to someone about the different schemes, you can call the following number: +44 808 164 8810, Monday to Friday 9 am to 5.30 pm.
-Calls are free to this number.
+To speak to someone about the Ukraine Visa schemes, you can call the following number: +44 808 164 8810, Monday to Friday 9 am to 4.30 pm.
+Calls are free to this number in the UK.

 Note that they cannot tell you about the status of an individual visa application and how long it will take.